PatrickJS/ngExam/README.md

 * Demonstrate a few ways to migrate an Angular 1 app to Angular 2
 * What's the difference between MVC, MVVM, MVP(SC), MVP(PV), PM, and how does it compare to Flux/Redux architecture?
 * How are dependencies handled when testing Angualar controllers and services?
+* How is `$scope` injected when testing Angular controllers
-* What is the purpose of wrapping core Angular providers and services in double underscores? ex: `_$rootScope_`
+* What is the purpose of wrapping core Angular providers and services in double underscores? ex: `_$rootScope_`?
 * Describe the necessary steps to test the Angular `$http` service
-* How would you test an `$http` request to a third party API such as Youtube
+* How would you test an `$http` request to a third party API such as Youtube?
-* How would you test the data being returned from the API request
+* How would you test the data being returned from the API request?
-* What frameworks, languages and tools are available for testing in Angular
+* What frameworks, languages and tools are available for testing in Angular?
-* How is $scope used when testing Angular controlers
+* How is $scope used when testing Angular controlers?
 * Explain what `$httpBackend` and `$httpBackend.flush` are used for
 * Explain what `angular.mock` is used for